 Body Solid Powerline BSG10X review: Design

-We selected the Body-Solid Powerline BSG10X as our best value because it saves you money without compromising functionality.
+The Body-Solid Powerline BSG10X saves you money without compromising functionality.
 Often on sale for less than $800, the Body Solid Powerline BSG10X offers decent features for the price, which is a similar story to the Total Gym FIT.

 Only the Marcy Club 200 is cheaper, but that system provides fewer workout options and lacks important features and accessories.
 For example, it doesn’t come with an ab strap or harness.
 Neither have an upgradeable resistance capacity either, so if this feature is important to you, look at the Bowflex Xtreme 2SE.
 For a glideboard design, we'd recommend reading our Total Gym XLS review.

 Like most of the home gyms we've reviewed, it’s designed with a pulley and cable system.
 Only the Powertec Workbench Multi-System is different, using weight plates instead of weight stacks, power rods or nitrogen-charged cylinders for resistance.

 Another difference between the two machines is how the BSG10X is designed for just one user at a time, while the Powertec accommodates three people simultaneously.

 Much like the Body Solid G1S, the Powerline BSG10X has a 160lb weight stack centered on a durable steel frame.
 It provides 40-plus workouts to target your upper body, lower body and abs, and comes with a 48-inch lat bar, a low row bar, and an ab crunch harness.
 It’s also designed with a pulley and cable system, which is very common among home gyms.